 What is Lemon Curd?

-Lemon curd is a creamy dessert made from freshly squeezed lemon juice.
+Lemon curd is a creamy custard dessert spread or topping made from freshly squeezed lemon juice.
 It can be prepared easily using an electric mixer and a sauce pan.
 All you need is lemons, sugar, butter, and eggs.

 Traditionally, lemon curd is a thick, velvety cream with a tart lemon flavor.